frankdean/trip-server-2/README.md

 similar upgrade will not be necessary in the future, I was extremely reluctant to simply follow the upgrade path.

-Consequently to these issues, I want a solution that has as few dependencies as practicle, ideally with those minimal dependencies being on widely used libraries which are unlikely to force much re-work of any application code.
+Consequently, I want a solution that has as few dependencies as practical, ideally with those minimal dependencies being on widely used libraries which are unlikely to force much re-work of any application code.
 I've used many languages and experimented with some of the more popular modern languages, but